OfficeDev/MS-Graph-Data-Connect/src/WebApp/README.md

 ﻿Introduction:
-The WhoKnowsWho App reads an user interaction statistics file produced by the MARS analytics from ADSL and store the content in a memory cache.
+The WhoKnowsWho App reads an user interaction statistics file produced by the MARS analytics from ADLS and store the content in a memory cache.
 It uses the data to serve interactive user queries of who in your company has the most interactions with a particular outside party.